CASTResearchLabs/com.castsoftware.labs.digital-index/com.castsoftware.labs.digital_index_documentation.md

 * Avoid transactions with too many severe Efficiency - Expensive Calls in Loops issues along the path
 * Avoid transactions with too many severe Programming Practices - Unexpected Behavior issues along the path

+Default transaction-rule settings require to spot issues in more than 2 distinct objects for more than 2 distinct rules to mark a transaction as a violation.
+Considered transactions are AFP transactions.

 The Data Ready Index is based on the following Quality Rules
 * Avoid data entities with too many severe Efficiency - SQL and Data Handling Performance issues
 * Avoid data entities with too many severe Programming Practices - Error and Exception handling issues